bain-cs110/bain-cs110.github.io/pages/syllabus.md

 > If you are struggling to get Python and your code editor installed, this is (alas) ***normal*** (ask any software engineer).
 This is also one of the reasons why we have such a big course staff: to troubleshoot individual laptop problems with students.

-### Campuswire
+### edSTEM
-Campuswire is a Question-and-Answer site like Piazza that allows students to ask questions that can then be answered by _either_ Course Staff or other students in the course.
+edSTEM is a Question-and-Answer site like Piazza/Campuswire that allows students to ask questions that can then be answered by _either_ Course Staff or other students in the course.

-Additionally, we will use Campuswire as a way of allowing students to ask questions during lectures if you do not feel comfortable asking aloud.
-To facilitate this, we will use the #lecture chat channel.

 {:.blockquote-no-margin}
-> To register for the course Campuswire (you will only have to do this once), please use the link on Canvas.
+> To register for the course edSTEM (you will only have to do this once), please use the link on Canvas.

 ### Other Questions
 For any other issues that you think are not appropriate for the peer mentors or graduate TA, please talk to Prof. Bain.
 This might include things like concerns about your progress in the course, questions about content from lectures, personal matters related to your participation in the course, larger grade concerns, advice about future courses, majors, and internships, etc.